 • An evaluator to observe at each station

-• Stations that may be held in an open area or small rooms
+• Stations that may be held in an open area or in small rooms

 The stations themselves are broken down into four main types of activities: